hlc1209/ecem202a_project/docs/proposal.md

    Reduce system latency and optimize the GUI to improve user interaction experience.

 6. Extended Functionality (Optional):
-   Implement some interesting functionalities, e.g., direct calculation and customized shortcuts.
+   Implement some interesting functionalities, e.g., direct calculation and custom shortcuts.

 7. System packaging (Optional):
    Migrate the system from breadboard to a perfboard/PCB with proper power system if time allowed.
 Design a 3D-printed package to minimize the size of the entire system.